Lifeguard Training FAQs

 Advice for passing the lifeguard prerequisite swim tests:

-Take your time on the 300 yard swim without a time limit.
+Take your time on a 300 yard swim without a time limit.
 Don’t tire yourself out trying to sprint on the first test, and then be too tired for the second one.
 Red Cross rules say you can wear goggles for the continuous swim, but not during the ten pound weight retrieval.

 The De Anza College pool is 25 yards across.
 The weight will be on the bottom at 20 yards.
 People have gotten so excited they swam past the weight all the way to the wall.
 Learn from their mistake.